theMIDAgroup/CRN_sensitivity/README.md

 The performed analysis and the employed Statistical Sensitivity Index are described in the following manuscript.

-G. Biddau, G. Caviglia, M. Piana and S.Sommariva (submitted) SSI: A Statistical Sensitivity Index for Chemical Reaction Networks in cancer
+G. Biddau, G. Caviglia, M. Piana and S. Sommariva (submitted) SSI: A Statistical Sensitivity Index for Chemical Reaction Networks in cancer

 # For reproducing the results of the paper: